ThePoetCoder/thepoetcoder.github.io/index.md

 ## Projects
 * [safexl](https://github.com/ThePoetCoder/safexl) - A pip-installable open-source Python package
 * [Excel Beginner to Advanced](https://github.com/ThePoetCoder/Excel-Beginner-To-Advanced) - A trio of workbooks to teach Excel concepts by example
+* [Hooked](https://thepoetcoder.github.io/Hooked/hooked.htm) - A simple webpage that allows you to interact with a song I wrote

 ## Writings
 * [Python for VBA Devs](https://github.com/ThePoetCoder/Python-for-VBA-Devs) - A Rosetta Stone for VBA developers to get into Python